 Shoes of Prey will use the new funding to expand its omni-channel retail presence in the U.S. and to accelerate future expansion into new products, starting with women's handbags.
 The funding will also allow the company to increase production capacity in its dedicated factory in China, which serves the increasing consumer demand in the U.S. and globally for customized products.

 Nordstrom gets about 19 percent of sales online, according to recent data from eMarketer, as reported by Fortune.
-The upscale American department store chain invested early in e-commerce.
+It invested early in e-commerce.
 It made other acquisitions recently in the apparel sector to keep track of changing shopping habits more quickly.